lit-codes/rmp-scraper/README.md

 # rmp-scraper

 The scraper code that extracts data from ratemyprofessors.com and imports it to the rmp database

+# docker-tools

+Tools needed to build docker images with multiarch support.